parflow/parflow/docs/user_manual/source/user_manual.rst

       pfset TopoSlopesX.Type   NCFile
       pfset TopoSlopesX.FileName   "slopex.nc"

-This key sets flag for slopes in y direction to be read from a NetCDF file.
-Example Useage:
+*string* **TopoSlopesY.Type** no default This key sets flag for slopes in y direction to be read from a NetCDF file.

 .. container:: list